tpbnick/docs/docs/py-dictionaries.md

 alien_0['color'] = 'yellow'
 print(f"The alien is now {alien_0['color']}.")
 ```
-We first define a dictionary for `alien_0` that contains only the aliens color; then we change the value associated with the key `'color'` to `'yellow'`.
+We first define a dictionary for `alien_0` that contains only the aliens color; then we change the value associated with the key `#!py 'color'` to `#!py 'yellow'`.
 The output shows that the alien has indeed changed from green to yellow:
 ```
 The alien is green.
 The alien is now yellow.